 The major airports in New England all host national car-rental chains.
 The websites Orbitz.com, Hotwire.com, Travelocity.com, and Priceline.com all offer competitive online car-rental rates.

-On the other hand, New England is of a size that touring by car can be done quite comfortably, at least if you're not determined to see all six states in a week.
-Note that Maine is much larger than the other states; when making travel plans, beware of two-sided maps that alter the scale from one side to the other.
+On the other hand, New England is of a size that touring by car can be done comfortably—so long as you’re not determined to see all six states in a week.
+Maine is a lot bigger than all the other New England states; beware that overview maps don’t fully convey the state’s size.
+(Portland is closer by car to New York City than it is to Fort Kent.)

-Traffic is generally light compared to that of most urban and suburban areas along the East Coast, but there's a big exception: Traffic anywhere in or around Boston can be sluggish anytime, and Friday afternoons and evenings in the summer are positively infuriating; the tentacles of Beantown traffic now extend all the way to I-495, which you may need to use to get from the New York area to, say, coastal Maine.
-Come prepared for unexpected delays if you'll be anywhere near Boston.
+Traffic is generally light compared to that of most urban and suburban areas along the East Coast, but there are a few big exceptions.
+Traffic in or around Boston can be sluggish anytime, and Friday afternoons and evenings in the summer are positively infuriating; the tentacles of Beantown traffic extend all the way to I-495, which you may need to use to get from the New York area to, say, coastal Maine.
+Be prepared for unexpected delays if you’ll be driving anywhere near Boston.
+I-95 almost always gets snarled up around New Haven, where it intersects with I-91.
+Other notorious choke points that can back up for miles include Route 1 along the Maine coast on summer weekends; the roads leading to the two bridges that enter Cape Cod; or attractive New England back-road routes during the height of foliage season.
+Try to avoid being on the road during big summer holiday or foliage weekends; if your schedule allows it, travel on weekdays rather than on weekends, and hit the road before or after morning and evening commuter rush hours.

 Overseas visitors can also take advantage of the APEX (Advance Purchase Excursion) reductions offered by all major U.S. and European carriers.
 In addition, some large airlines offer transatlantic or transpacific passengers special discount tickets under the name Visit USA, which allows mostly one-way travel from one U.S. destination to another at very low prices.
 Unavailable in the U.S., these discount tickets must be purchased abroad in conjunction with your international fare.
 This system is the easiest, fastest, cheapest way to see the country.